-Comparative Market Analysis – How I Calculate Market Value.
+Comparative Market Analysis – How Realtors Calculate Market Value of a Property.

 To figure out what your dream home is worth, I use a process called Comparative Market Analysis (CMA).
 Here’s how I do it:

 - First I visit the property.
 This is the only way to get the clearest possible picture of all the unique aspects of the property that contribute to its market value.
-Be wary of anyone who tells you they know a property’s exact value sight unseen.
+Be wary of anyone who tells you they know a property’s exact value sight unseen!

 - I look at comparable properties or “comps” that are similar to the property of interest based on criteria such as age, size, location, builder, exposure, number of bedrooms, etc that have sold in the last 30 to 90 days depending on what’s happening in the market (30 days if the market is volatile, closer to 90 days if its not) as well as comps that are available on the market at present.
+I look at comparables both in the building and in the surrounding neighbourhood, but comparables within the building will be most relevant to the analysis.

-I then take this data, analyze it, and present the Buyer with a brief report on what the market value of the property is.
-We then use this information to decide what price we will start at with the offer we are going to write on the property.
+The Buyer then uses this information to decide what price we will start at with an offer we are going to write on the property.

 Stay Tuned!
 Before we discuss Offers, we will discuss all the paperwork and disclosures you will have to sign and fill out before the Offer is prepared in First Time Home Buyers Advice Vancouver Episode 6: Disclosure of Representation in Trading Services (DORTS), FINTRAC, Remuneration Disclosure, Privacy & Consent